heathbar/vizio-smart-cast/README.md

 ### `pairing.useAuthToken(token)`
 Skip the pairing process and use the specified token instead.
 On first run, a call to `pairing.pair(...)` is required to obtain an auth token.
 On successive runs, use this method to skip the pairing process.
+*NOTE:* the authorization token can also be specified in the constructor.
+Either way, the libarary remembers it for the remainder of the smartcast instance.

 #### Arguments
 1. `token` *(string)*: The token retrieved from a successful `pairing.pair(...)` call